gisewaltzer/budget-tracker-PWA/README.md

 ## General Info
 The user will be able to add expenses and deposits to their budget with or without a connection.
 If the user enters transactions offline, the total will be updated when they're brought back online.
 <br>
-This application is installable as well! download by clicking on the download icon in the address bar
+This application is installable.
+The user can download by clicking on the download icon in the address bar
 <br>

 [Link to deployed application](https://)